D080 · QHC1 · WGU

 Q52

-Facility location — value-to-weight ratio; country-of-origin effect
+Facility location decisions and the country-of-origin effect

 Q53 Q54